stevegrubb/audit-explorer/README.md

 # audit-explorer

 audit-explorer is an R shiny app that visualizes Linux audit data using many tools all in one app.
+With this program, you can interactively display:
+* Bar Charts
+* Heat Maps
+* Pivot Tables
+* Sankey Diagrams
+* Trees/Dendrograms

 ## Requirements